Hunza Valley: Geography

-The Hunza Valley is a mountainous valley in the northern part of the Gilgit-Baltistan region of Pakistan, formed by the Hunza River, bordering Ishkoman to the northwest, Shigar to the southeast, Afghanistan's Wakhan Corridor to the north and the Xinjiang region of China to the northeast.
-The Hunza Valley floor is at an elevation of 2,438 meters (7,999 feet).
-Geographically, the Hunza Valley consists of three regions: Upper Hunza (Gojal), Central Hunza, and Lower Hunza (Shinaki).
+The valley stretches along the Hunza River and shares borders with Ishkoman to the northwest, Shigar to the southeast, Afghanistan's Wakhan Corridor to the north, and China's Xinjiang region to the northeast.
+The valley floor sits at an elevation of 2,438 meters (7,999 feet).
+Geographically, the Hunza Valley is divided into three parts: Upper Hunza (Gojal), Central Hunza, and Lower Hunza (Shinaki).

 History

-Buddhism, and to a lesser extent, Bön, were the main religions in the area.
-The region has several surviving Buddhist archaeological sites, such as the Sacred Rock of Hunza.
-Nearby are former sites of Buddhist shelters.
-Hunza valley was central as a trading route from Central Asia to the subcontinent.
+Buddhism and, to a lesser extent, Bön were the primary religions in the area.
+The region holds several surviving Buddhist archaeological sites, such as the Sacred Rock of Hunza.
+Hunza Valley was central in the network of trading routes connecting Central Asia to the subcontinent.
 It also provided protection to Buddhist missionaries and monks visiting the subcontinent, and the region played a significant role in the transmission of Buddhism throughout Asia.

-The region was a Buddhist majority till the 15th century, before the arrival of Islam in this region.
-Since then, most of the population has converted to Islam.
-Thus, the presence of Buddhism in this region has now been limited to archeological sites, as the remaining Buddhists of this region moved east to Leh, where Buddhism is the majority religion.
-The region has many works of graffiti in the ancient Brahmi script written on rocks, produced by Buddhist monks as a form of worship and culture.
+Before the arrival of Islam, the majority of the population in the region practiced Buddhism.
+Since then, most of the population converted to Islam, predominantly following the Ismaili sect.
+The region contains numerous rock inscriptions in the ancient Brahmi script, created by Buddhist monks as expressions of worship and culture.
 With most locals converting to Islam, they had been mainly left ignored, destroyed, or forgotten, but are now being restored.

-"Hunza was formerly a princely state bordering Xinjiang (autonomous region of China) to the northeast and Pamir to the northwest, which survived until 1974, when it was finally dissolved by Zulfikar Ali Bhutto.
+Hunza was formerly a princely state bordering Xinjiang (autonomous region of China) to the northeast and Pamir to the northwest, which survived until 1974, when it was finally dissolved by Zulfikar Ali Bhutto.
 The state bordered the Gilgit Agency to the south and the former princely state of Nagar to the east.
-The state capital was the town of Baltit (also known as Karimabad); another old settlement is Ganish Village which means 'Baba Ganesh village' (a Buddhist name).
+The state capital was the town of Baltit (also known as Karimabad); another old settlement is Ganish Village which means 'Baba Ganesh village' (a Hindu name, Ganesh being name of a hindu deity).
 Hunza was an independent principality for more than 900 years and then in the early 1800s, Hunza played a vital role in the British "Great Game".
 In 1891 Hunza was captured by the British Empire, and the ruler of Hunza, Mir Safdar Ali Khan, fled to Kashgar, China, and the British army installed his brother Mir Nazim Khan (1892-1938) as a puppet ruler of Hunza Valley, but all orders were passed by British officers who were appointed in the capital Gilgit."

-Mir/Tham
+Mir of Hunza

 According to an account written by John Biddulph in his book Tribes of the Hindoo Koosh: